particle-iot/docs/src/content/en/shared/firmware.md

 }
 ```

-While this function will disconnect from the Spark Cloud, it will keep the connection to the Wi-Fi network.
+While this function will disconnect from the Cloud, it will keep the connection to the Wi-Fi network.
 If you would like to completely deactivate the Wi-Fi module, use [`WiFi.off()`](#wifi-off).

 NOTE: When the device is disconnected, many features are not possible, including over-the-air updates, reading Spark.variables, and calling Spark.functions.